mycalibration/mycalibration.github.io/docs/index.md

  - ***But I use these TestRun.txt and ....csv files for years.
 Why should I change to the JSON file?***
  Changing to the JSON files is not that difficult for a developer given the many examples.
 [The converter example](https://github.com/mycalibration/mycalibration.github.io/tree/main/samples/json-to-csv/json-to-csv-converter/myCalibration.Converters) shows how to access the JSON data and extract the needed (coefficients) data.
+ The [online converter](https://mycalibration.github.io/converter) also demonstrates the possibility to extract the needed data from the JSON files.

  - ***Is this platform secure?
 Are any standards used?***
  Yes.
 Customer data is only accessible after an individual login and cannot be seen by others.
 Thanks to best practices, audits and Microsoft's 'Azure Active Directory B2C' authentication technology, security is guaranteed.